DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 - How to prevent random mariage & children in existing character ? => change game_rule.1001 ??? gamerule_1001 force generate descendance
 - Fix the "Family Lands of Daidoji lands"; "Clan of Crane Clan", etc...
 - add culture title for kasuga : Kizoku
+- clean up of traits (like removing Hajji  from pilgrim traits)
 - Do as "sultanate" based on dynasty name but ONLY for duchy titles ????

 ## Futures Features & Nice to have